 Business rates revaluation

 There's usually a revaluation to the rateable values of non-domestic properties every 5 years.
 The last one was 1 April 2015 effective from 1 April 2017.
-We'll make changes to your bill if a revaluation affects your bill.

 The multipliers are reviewed every year but cannot increase or decrease more than inflation except in a revaluation year.